ryanduchin/music-video-collector/README.md

 ## Next actions and list of questions

-*** What is wrong with my remove.js playlistpost? this.playlistpost is 10x nested!
+* What is wrong with my remove.js playlistpost? this.playlistpost is 10x nested!
 -backbone model
+@-> right now trying to get formAttr out of checkbox form

 broken:
--playlist likes thumbnails not rendering (but not elsewhere) -post followed and likes SQL entries
--user show page
+@-playlist show page - likes not rendering, not fetched (but ok elsewhere)/jbuilder
--add and remove from playlists
+@-post followed and likes feeds in .rb - SQL entries -add and remove from playlists
  + only show playlists that the post is not a part of!
+-user show page -> help from Charlie. overflow-x and white-space

 *** David - how do I get to these options in chrome? http://www.simonellistonball.com/technology/changing-video-playback-speed-in-vimeo/